paytm/Paytm_DotNet_Sample/README.md

-# Installation and Configuration Steps for .net
+# Installation and Configuration Steps for .net and Classic ASP

+Installation and configuration steps for .net and Classic ASP are given separately in the following two sections.

+## 1 Installation and Configuration Steps for .net

 These installation steps are for all versions of .net